kubedb/cli/docs/guides/postgres/monitoring/using_builtin_prometheus.md

 Session Affinity:  None
 ```

 You can see that the service contains following annotations.
-The prometheus server will discover the exporter using these specifications.

 ```console
 prometheus.io/path=/kubedb.com/v1alpha1/namespaces/demo/postgreses/builtin-prom-postgres/metrics
 prometheus.io/port=56790
 prometheus.io/scrape=true
 ```

+The prometheus server will discover the service endpoint aka Postgres Exporter using these specifications and will scrap metrics from exporter.

 ## Deploy and configure Prometheus Server